Showing posts with label duck. Show all posts

 The mother takes out her cell phone and calls Angel Flight.
 Angel Flight, in turn, calls the pilot and tells him what happened.

-Angel Flight, is a free service (privately owned airplane pilots) who volunteer their services for people with special needs children.
+Angel Flight is a free service (provided by privately owned airplane pilots) that volunteers its services to people with children with special needs.

-The little girl had to be loaded and unloaded onto three different airplanes, the little girl did not mind for she was going home.
+The little girl had to be loaded and unloaded onto three different airpanes.
+She didn't mind, for she was going home.